 - depth - 15 m / 49 ft

 - draught / draft - 9,5 m / 31 ft

 - flag-state / registry - Russia

-All named after famous Russian arctic explorers, all these 6 vessels are of dual class (RS and LR), intended for high-latitudes and year-round operations at extreme cold temperatures (down to – 45°С).
-Their purpose is for crude oil shipping out of Gulf of Ob (aka Ob Bay, located at the mouth of the Ob River, Kara Sea).
-Completion and delivery of the first ice-breaking tanker is scheduled for June 2016.
-The whole series will be completed in 2017.
+All named after famous Russian arctic explorers, these 6 vessels are of dual-class (RS and LR), intended for high-latitudes and year-round operations at extreme temperatures (down to -45 Сelsius).
+Their purpose is crude oil shipping from Gulf of Ob (aka Ob Bay, at the mouth of Ob River, Kara Sea).
+Completion and delivery of the first ice-breaking tanker were scheduled for June 2016.
+The whole series was completed in 2017.

 - NS Mutsu (Japan, launched 1972, decommissioned 1992), rebuilt as ocean observation vessel named "Mirai"

 - NS Savannah (the USA, launched 1962, decommissioned 1972), now a museum ship